gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section describes how the joining node interacts with the AS in order to be authorized to join an OSCORE group under a given Group Manager.
 In particular, it considers a joining node that intends to contact that Group Manager for the first time.

-The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in Section 3 of {{I-D.ietf-ace-key-groupcomm}}.
+The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in {{Section 3 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.

 ## Authorization Request {#ssec-auth-req}

-The Authorization Request message is as defined in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.
+The Authorization Request message is as defined in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 * If the 'scope' parameter is present: